Planctae/enhancements-1/.github/ISSUE_TEMPLATE/contributor_getting_started.md

 Each accepted enhancement will correspond to an "Enhancements Tracking Receipt" that is checked into this repository.
-In the future this receipt file will be replace with a pointer to KEP content and there will be no need for almost anyone to produce a receipt manually.
+In the future this receipt file will be replaced with a pointer to KEP content and there will be no need for almost anyone to produce a receipt manually.

-With the introduction of [draft pull requests][], along with our existing system for [marking a pull request as WIP][] it not unreasonable to expect that the requester of enhancement tracking to coordinate with the sponsoring SIG, as well as SIG Docs, to open draft pull requests before tracking by the Release Team begins.
-Currently an enhancement tracking receipt has the following form where all fields are mandatory:
+With the introduction of [draft pull requests][], along with our existing system for [marking a pull request as WIP][], it not unreasonable to expect that the requester of enhancement tracking to coordinate with the sponsoring SIG, as well as SIG Docs, to open draft pull requests before tracking by the Release Team begins.
+Currently, an enhancement tracking receipt has the following form where **all fields are mandatory**:

 ```
 ---